How Do We Prepare for Our Child's B'nai Mitzvah?

 To enable you to focus on the most important spiritual elements of this very special simcha, the staff of Temple B’nai Torah works with you on the many different aspects of the occasion.
 During this time of COVID-19, TBT clergy will be working with B’nai Mitzvah parents to plan a Bar or Bat Mitzvah ceremony that takes into account the needs of each family and the safety of all those involved.

-Rabbi Sydney Danziger oversees B’nai Mitzvah training.
+Rabbi Molly Weisel oversees B’nai Mitzvah training.
 All specific questions regarding training and the Bar/Bat Mitzvah Ceremony should be discussed directly with her.
 The process of preparing to be a B’nai Mitzvah begins early at Temple B’nai Torah.
-We expect our youth to have attended and successfully complete four (4) years of Hebrew and Judaic studies, either at our Religious School or in another program that is approved by Cantor Serkin-Poole and the Director of Lifelong Learning.
-Each student must complete 6th grade and be registered for and attend our Temple’s 7th grade class sessions or, if age-appropriate, participate in Livnot Chai (our community High School Program).
-We expect all B’nai Mitzvah students to fulfill all 7th grade attendance requirements, regardless of whether these students are enrolled in public or private school.
-We will work individually with students and their families if alternative educational arrangements are needed.
+We expect our youth to have attended and successfully complete four (4) years of Hebrew and Judaic studies, either at our Religious School or in another program that is approved by our clergy.
+Each student must complete 6th grade and be registered for and attend our Temple’s 7th grade class sessions.

 As we stated in our “Philosophy”, preparation for Bar or Bat Mitzvah is a working partnership among the student, the family and the leadership of Temple B’nai Torah.
 Your involvement in the training process and in connecting more closely with the Temple community during this period is crucial.